-According to the ILO, over half of all slaves are women and girls and about a quarter of slaves are children.
-The ILO estimated in 2014 that slavery generates \$150 billion in illicit profits annually for traffickers and slaveholders.2
+According to the 2017 report, 71 percent of all slaves are women and girls and about a quarter of slaves are children.
+The ILO estimated in 2014 that slavery generates \$150 billion in illicit profits annually for traffickers and slaveholders.

 Forced sexual exploitation accounts for about a fifth of all slaves if one uses the ILO estimates.
-About two-thirds of slaves are in forced labor in the private sector, typically labor-intensive work that is frequently dangerous, such as agriculture, mining, fishing, construction, textiles, garments and restaurants.
-Another 10 percent are forced to work by government, including forced labor through prison systems, seasonal agricultural production or coercion into armed forces, such as children associated with an armed force or armed group.
+About twothirds of slaves are in forced labor in the private sector, typically labor-intensive work that is frequently dangerous, such as agriculture, mining, fishing, construction, textiles, garments and restaurants.
+Another 10 percent are forced to work by government, including forced labor through prison systems, seasonal agricultural production or coercion into armed forces, such as children associated with an armed force or armedgroup.